xiGUAwanOU/tech-note/service-configurations/chef/test-chef-code-locally.md

 end
   ```

-For this is the test of our `default.rb` recipe, accordingly, it should be stored as `/path/to/cookbooks/cookbook_name/test/recipes/default_test.rb`.
+For this is the test of our `recipes/default.rb` recipe, accordingly, it should be stored as `/path/to/cookbooks/cookbook_name/test/recipes/default_test.rb`.

 ## 2. Run the Test